 Before we proceed with steps on how to moisturize toenails or fingernails, I would like to say this.
 Moisturizing can be achieved in two ways

 - By applying moisturizers directly to the nails

 - By soaking nails in moisturizer.

 Whichever steps you choose to take will yield almost the same result.
-But over the years, soaking nails in moisturizer has proven to work more compared to the former.
+But over the years, soaking nails in moisturizer has proven to work more for me compared to the former.